SpencerAxelrod/Temperature-Converter/README.md

 # Temperature-Converter
-Temperature converter for Celsius, Fahrenheit, and Kelvin.
+A simple, neat, temperature converter for Celsius, Fahrenheit, and Kelvin.
+Written in JavaScript using Kinoma Studio.